dvirtz/modern-cpp/slides/01_auto/auto.md

 - <!-- .element: class="fragment" --> Polymorphism - hiding type

 Note:
-- we write functions to hide implmenetation code
+- we write functions to hide implementation code
 - we write class to hide private members and methods
 - we use static (templates) and dynamic (virtual methods) polymorphism to write generic code
 - using `auto` is another link in this software development chain